XLevi9/Final-Project-GIGIH/README.md

 - title: Video title.
 - accountName: The account name that uploaded the video.
 - thumbnailUrl: Video thumbnail URL.
-- products: Collection of products associated with the video.

 ## API STRUCTURE